 Essentially, manpower was never a problem for the Macedonian kings, with the kingdom’s burgeoning population spread across numerous villages, as opposed to being concentrated in urban centers or poleis.
 These simple yet hardy folk were given the incentive for better economic benefits (read ‘plunder’) that could have supplemented their meager incomes.
 And thus the factor that limited other Greek city-states, allowed Macedon to field a ‘professional’ phalanx army which was properly motivated and prepared.
 As Alexander the Great made it clear to his troops, during the mutiny at Opis (as mentioned in Arrian’s Anabasis) –

-According to Polyaenus’ account of Macedonian military training, the infantrymen of phalanx were traditionally armed with helmets (kranos), light shields (pelte), greaves (knemides) and a long pike (sarissa).
+According to Polyaenus’ account of Macedonian military training, the infantrymen of the phalanx were traditionally armed with helmets (kranos), light shields (pelte), greaves (knemides) and a long pike (sarissa).
 Now on closer inspection, we can comprehend that the armor is conspicuously missing from this list of items.
-Now, going forward to a period after 100 years of Alexander’s death, there are accounts of Greek successor states’ phalanx functioning without any sort of heavy armor.
+Going forward to a period 100 years after the death of Alexander the Great, there are accounts of Greek successor states’ phalanx functioning without any sort of heavy armor.
 From such literary sources, one can surely put forth this conjecture – the Greek and Macedonian armies completely abandoned their unwieldy bronze cuirass.
-Instead most of their military forces adopted the much lighter linothorax, an evolved armor system made from glued layers of linen.
+Instead, most of their military forces adopted the much lighter linothorax, an evolved armor system made from glued layers of linen.

-And, in spite of the rigid formation of the phalanx on the battlefield, Philip preferred mobility of his army when in the marching phase.
-This led to the curtailing of many facilities for the officers and soldiers, including the reduction in servants for each men.
+And, in spite of the seemingly rigid formation of the phalanx on the battlefield, Philip preferred the mobility of his army when in the marching phase.
+This led to the curtailing of many facilities for the officers and soldiers, including the reduction in servants for each man.
 This might have resulted in a single servant for ten to sixteen troops, while the soldiers were expected to additionally carry their rations for 30 days.
-By Alexander’s time, such ‘efficient’ features were complemented by a slew of exercises, drills and simulated maneuvers – all achieved on a large scale within the training grounds.
+By Alexander’s time, such ‘efficient’ features were complemented by a slew of exercises, drills, and simulated maneuvers – all achieved on a large scale within the training grounds.

-Interestingly, one of the ostentatious parade-ground drills was expertly demonstrated by Alexander’s army in an actual battlefield, in a bid to both impress and intimidate the opposing forces of Illyrians in 335 BC (according to Arrian’s Anabasis) –
+Interestingly, one of the ostentatious parade-ground drills was expertly demonstrated by the army of Alexander the Great in an actual battlefield, in a bid to both impress and intimidate the opposing forces of Illyrians in 335 BC (according to Arrian’s Anabasis) –

 Then Alexander drew up his army in such a way that the depth of the phalanx was 120 men ; and stationing 200 cavalry on each wing, he ordered them to preserve silence, in order to receive the word of command quickly.
 Accordingly he gave the signal to the heavy-armed infantry in the first place to hold their spears erect, and then to couch them at the concerted sign ; at one time to incline their spears to the right, closely locked together, and at another time towards the left.
 He then set the phalanx itself into quick motion forward, and marched it towards the wings, now to the right, and then to the left.
 After thus arranging and re-arranging his army many times very rapidly, he at last formed his phalanx into a sort of wedge, and led it towards the left against the enemy, who had long been in a state of amazement at seeing both the order and the rapidity of his evolutions.

 According to Polyaenus, one particular incident related to how a Tarantine cavalry officer was dismissed from Alexander’s army just because he took a bath in warm water.
 The simple enough reason was – “…for he did not understand the way of the Macedonians, among whom not even a woman who has just given birth bathes in warm water”.
-The members of the phalanx were also subject to similar codes of conduct, and as such the ultimate power of doling out judgments rested with the king (as opposed to more ‘democratic’ means in other Greek armies).
-Such disciplinary actions and punishments of course varied in accordance to the nature of the crimes committed.
-For example, simple insubordination often required the soldier/s to stand in an attentive posture for extended time intervals while wearing his full war panoply – thus mirroring our modern day military.
+The members of the Macedonian phalanx were also subject to similar codes of conduct, and as such the ultimate power of endowing judgments rested with the king (as opposed to more ‘democratic’ means in other Greek armies).
+Such disciplinary actions and punishments, of course, varied in accordance with the nature of the crimes committed.
+For example, simple insubordination often required the soldier/s to stand in an attentive posture for extended time intervals while wearing his full war panoply – thus mirroring our modern-day military.